-Our department is home to a diverse group of students, faculty, staff and alumni.
+Our school is home to a diverse group of students, faculty, staff and alumni.

 If you’re looking for a supportive, enriching community in which to gain the skills and perspectives that will prepare you for the honorable, challenging and rewarding field of social work, check us out.

-We offer both a Bachelor of Social Work (BSW) program as well as a Master of Social Work (MSW) program that include a traditional two-year MSW option and an advanced standing one-year MSW course of study.
+We offer a Bachelor of Social Work (BSW) degree and a Master of Social Work (MSW) degree option, which includes a traditional two-year plan of study or the advanced standing, one-year course of study.

 Bachelor of Social Work